 Modification Requests & Fees

 In the event that a customer with an existing Connection Offer or Connection Agreement wishes to submit a modification request, that includes changes to information provided in the original application form, the customer must submit a formal request to the relevant System Operator (SO) in line with the defined modification process.
 Customers should note that there are fees associated with such modification requests.
-Further details can be found on the Modifications_Requests section of the CER website.
+Further details can be found under Modification to Connection Agreement here.

 The Next Steps